pedrouzcategui/pedrouzcategui/README.md

 Software Engineer with 3+ years of experience

-- Currently working on my business: AuthBuddy.app
+- Winning Team @ Codicon 2024

 Languages: